MarioKool/ByteCloud/README.md

 # ByteCloud
 Landing page project for a fictional website.
+It can be viewed at https://mariokool.github.io/ByteCloud/